-The 2006 law on nuclear waste requires the Government to draw up every three years a National Plan on Management of Radioactive Materials and Waste (PNGMDR in French); under this Plan, EDF, as well as other producers of radioactive waste, disclose all the data available on the waste they store in the own facilities or sent to ANDRA.
-The full plan, along with a summary, is published by the ASN on its web site: information on quantities and management methods for the various radioactive waste categories is therefore available to the public.
+In order to secure technical and industrial options, the law addresses in particular the organisation of long-term financing, leading to the implementation of a National Plan on Management of Radioactive Materials and Waste (PNGMDR in French).
+Under this Plan, EDF, as well as other producers of radioactive waste, disclose all the data available on the waste they store in their own facilities or sent to ANDRA.
+The full plan along with an executive summary are published by the ASN on its web site18: information on quantities and management methods for the various radioactive waste categories is therefore available to the public The law further defines a research programme covering all radioactive materials and waste.